Adult Virtual Events

 First Chapter Friday (Grades 1-5)

-Join Miss Heather on our Southbury Library Youth Services Facebook page as we explore some of our favorite chapter books each Friday afternoon.
+Join Miss Heather on our Southbury Library Youth Services Facebook page as we explore some of our favorite chapter books on Friday afternoons.
 Catch us live or watch it later!
 No Facebook account required to view.
 Find out more on our website here.

-Food Explorers: Pretzel Bites (Ages 7 and Up and Their Families)
+Food Explorers: Southwest Taquitos (Ages 7 and Up and Their Families)

-Food Explorers is back!
-Join Katie, Registered Dietitian from Food Explorers to make homemade Pretzel Bites!
+Join Katie, Registered Dietitian from Food Explorers and learn how to make Southwest Taquitos.
 This class will be conducted using Zoom.
 Find out the ingredients list and register on our website here.

-Join Miss Heather for an afternoon of science fun!
-This month we're celebrating St. Patrick's Day with shamrock and rainbow crystals.
-Tune in to our Southbury Library Youth Services Facebook page at 4:00 pm to catch us live or watch later!
+Join Miss Heather for an afternoon of science fun.
+This month we're exploring the science of colors and flowers while making a beautiful craft.
+Tune in to our Southbury Library Youth Services Facebook page at 4:00pm to catch us live or watch later!
 No Facebook account required to view.
 Find more, including the ingredients list to follow along at home, on our website here!

 Special Events for Teens: